magento/pwa-studio/pwa-devdocs/src/peregrine/reference/targets/index.md

 }
 ```

+See the [PWA Studio Target Experiments][] project repository for other documented examples of extensions that use PWA Studio's extensibility framework.

 <!--
 The reference doc content is generated automatically from the source code.
 To update this section, update the doc blocks in the source code
 -->

 {% include auto-generated/peregrine/lib/targets/peregrine-declare.md %}

+[list of wrappable talons]: {%link peregrine/reference/targets/wrappable-talons/index.md %}

+[pwa studio target experiments]: https://github.com/magento-research/pwa-studio-target-experiments